Arozzy/Data-Cleaning_Excel/README.md

 # Data-Cleaning_Excel

-The dataset is a supplier's invoice statement that contains supplier’s information for a company that sells motorcycles.
-The data contains some strange numbers, inappropriate date format, excess spaces and  wrong amount format.
+The dataset comprises the supplier's invoice statement for motorcycle sales, which contains irregular numbers, inappropriate date formats, excessive spaces, and incorrect amount formats.
-I used functions such as TRIM, CLEAN, CONCAT, TEXTJOIN, LEFT, RIGHT, MID, VALUE, and SUBSTITUTE.
+Functions such as TRIM, CLEAN, CONCAT, TEXTJOIN, LEFT, RIGHT, MID, VALUE, and SUBSTITUTE were utilized to clean the data.

 Task: Clean the dataset with Microsoft Excel and complete the table